rainlab/blog-plugin/README.md

     {% else %}
         <h2>{{ category.name }}</h2>

-        {% component 'category' %}
+        {% component 'blogPosts' %}
     {% endif %}

-The category post list and the pagination are coded in the default component partial `plugins/rainlab/blog/components/category/default.htm`.
+The post list and the pagination are coded in the default component partial `plugins/rainlab/blog/components/posts/default.htm`.
+If the default markup is not suitable for your website, feel free to copy it from the default partial and replace the `{% component %}` call in the example above with the partial contents.

 ### Post page